On the local residue symbol in the style of Tate and Beilinson: Abstract

 \section{Abstract}

 Tate gave a famous construction of the residue symbol on curves by using some non-commutative operator algebra in the context of algebraic geometry.
 We explain Beilinson's multidimensional generalization, which is not so well-documented in the literature.
-As a novelty, we introduce a Hochschild/cyclic homology counterpart of the theory.
-It allows to bypass relative homology by exploiting an excision phenomenon and this leads to a new construction of the same map.
-All constructions work readily for non-commutative rings, but I\ cannot offer much of an interpretation what these generalized maps mean.
-Joint work with M. Groechenig and J. Wolfson will allow to phrase this theory in the framework of Tate categories \cite{TateObjectsExactCats}, which leads to a more general categorical treatment.
-For the present paper, we work in the language of the original works.
+We provide a new approach using Hochschild homology.

 Suppose $X/k$ is a smooth proper algebraic curve over a field.
 One can define the residue of a rational $1$-form $\omega$ at a closed point $x$ as

 in terms of a local coordinate $t$, i.e. by picking an isomorphism $\operatorname*{Frac}\widehat{\mathcal{O}}_{X,x}\simeq\kappa(x)((t))$.
 This works, but is unwieldy since it depends on the choice of the isomorphism and one needs to prove that it is well-defined, cf. Serre \cite[Ch.
 II]{serrecft}.
 One could ask for a bit more: